 “Boris, Ron, and Dorsey are tremendous road racing talents and their records speak for themselves,” said SVRA CEO Tony Parella.
 “Those were exciting days when the NASCAR teams signed on road racing ‘ringers’ to get the upper hand.
 We have three of the best in the business right here.”

 Fellows built an exceptional career in auto racing both at the wheel and on the business side with ventures such as the Ron Fellows Performance Driving School and Canadian Tire Motorsport Park among others.
 He is one of Trans Am’s most prolific winners with 20 overall victories, including his latest coming in 2014 after an 18-year hiatus.
 During a driving career that dates back to the early 1980’s, he amassed an amazing record of championships and victories across a dazzling array of disciplines.
 His major accomplishments include 25 ALMS wins where he also won three consecutive GTS class driver’s championships.
 He was the overall winner in the 24 Hours of Daytona in 2001 and brought home two first-place GTS class trophies at the 24 Hours of Le Mans in 2001 and 2002.
-Fellows competed in all three of NASCAR’s top series, Cup, Nationwide (now Xfinity), and Trucks.
+Fellows competed in all three of NASCAR’s top series, Cup, Nationwide (now Xfinity), and Trucks, these had the bets insurance, here you can find more information.
 He was particularly successful in Nationwide where he picked off four victories to go along with eight other top-five finishes.
 In the truck series, he scored two wins and two thirds in just 15 races.